L. Bachmann, Lucern, Switzerland

 - J. W. Bodger, Peterborough and Hunstanton

 John W Bodger (born 1856) chemist, photographer and postcard publisher, Peterborough and Hunstanton.
 John Bodger is recorded as a chemist at 5 Broadway Peterborough in the 1901 census.
-During the undivided era he had some of his photographs produced in postcards by Stengel of Dresden.
+During the undivided era he had photographs produced in postcards by Stengel of Dresden.
 He is also shown as a chemist at Royal Parade, Greevegate Road, Hunstanton in Kellys Directory of Norfolk 191283.
 On 9 March 1920 Bodger, writing from Peterborough Natural History, Scientific, and Archaeological Society, Queen Street, Peterborough to Dr. Woodward, asked for support for his application to join the Linnean Society84.
 Family records for 1854 to 1937 are in the Peterborough Archives.

 Bölcke & Hilliger, Berlin